 - There's a Touhou Project fan 4koma (NSFW warning, it's Danbooru) that has this as the first plot arc.
 While Reimu is completely enjoying solving the Rubik's Cube, Marisa has no clue about what it is and accidentally breaks it.
 After getting Nitori to fix it, Marisa gives it to Reimu, who stares at the modified cube in awe.

 - Spider-Man: Into the Spider-Verse: Spider-Man Noir is fascinated by the colors on a Rubik's Cube, since he comes from a Deliberately Monochrome universe where such colors do not exist.
 In the end, he brings it back to his home dimension.

-- In WALLE, the titular robot finds a Rubik's Cube in the wastes of the city.
-When he shows it to EVE, she solves it rather quickly.
+- In WALL•E, the titular robot finds a Rubik's Cube in the wastes of the city.
+He thinks it's fascinating enough to add to his collection.
+Later, when he shows it to EVE, she solves it rather quickly.

-- Night at the Museum: Battle of the Smithsonian: A form of this occurs where Larry tricks Kahmunrah by telling him he's missing "the Cube of Rubik".
-Kahmunrah demands to be given this "artifact", allowing Larry to lure him to a box holding a giant octopus.
+- Night at the Museum: Battle of the Smithsonian: Larry exploits and then subverts this trope when he tricks Kahmunrah by telling him he's missing "the Cube of Rubik".
+Kahmunrah demands to be given this "artifact", allowing Larry to lure him not to a Rubik's Cube, but instead to a box holding a giant octopus.

 - In the adventure game Space Quest II: Vohaul's Revenge, Roger Wilco comes face-to-face with a fierce Labion Terror Beast, and the only way to save him is have him throw a "Cubix Rube" at the monster, whose efforts to try and solve it distract the beast enough for Roger to get past.